pecuzy/Guide-on-Base-Learn-Roles./README.md

-isolation data analysis and realisat
+isolation data analysis and rea